This post may contain affiliate links. Please read our disclosure policy.

 - Lemon Juice – Brightens the whole dish and cuts through the richness.
 I recommend using fresh lemon juice, but bottled works in a pinch.

-- Cracked Pepper & Fresh Parsley – Optional, but so worth it.
+- Fresh Parsley – Optional, but so worth it.
 Adds color, texture, and a final pop of freshness.
+You could also use basil or thyme.

 - Shredded Cheddar or Parmesan – Sprinkle a little on top for a cheesy finish.

-- Keep liquids at a simmer.
-Simmering heats food more gently and more evenly.
+- Keep the soup at a simmer.
+Simmering heats the soup more gently and evenly.
+Boiling can cause the heavy cream in the soup to split.

 - Add salt.
 This does not mean making the soup salty, but the saltiness of the broth and all other ingredients can vary greatly, so it’s always best to taste for salt, pepper, and other seasonings and adjust to your taste.

 - Whisk in fresh lemon juice.
-Lemon juice brightens and balances the salty and rich flavors of the dish.
+Lemon juice brightens and balances the salty and rich flavors of the soup.

 What to Serve with Asparagus Soup